-3During the finalization of the present contribution we have been informed that a system case has been analyzed in [YZ18] with distinct but not disjoint techniques.
-Parts of the arguments used in [YZ18] actually originate in private communications of the second author of the present contribution to the second author of [YZ18].
+3During the finalization of the present contribution we were informed that a system case had been analyzed in [23] with distinct but not disjoint techniques.
+Parts of the arguments used in [23] actually originated in private communications of the second author of the present contribution to the second author of [23].